 Surrounding these trees was a city that looked so impoverished, with tin roofed shacks cluttered together.
 We later learned that this was a huge controversy in the country because each of those trees cost $40,000 USD to make, and are extremely environmentally unfriendly (powered by electric lights that turn on at night).
 The rest of the city is suffering from poverty, lack of proper education and lack of proper access to electricity, so people are very confused and angry as to why the money is being put into these trees, that honestly don’t even look that nice, instead of being used to help the community in some way.
 Ironically, these trees are known as ‘The Tree of Life.”

 Our trip to Nicaragua lasted a total of 12 days.
 Each day was filled with experiences and adventures, and photography workshops.
 Our team consisted of Jeffrey, the incredible workshop instructor, Suyen, the most amazing G Adventures Guide a group could ask for, Jessie, Christine and I, who were PWB staff members sent by the organization, and Isabelle, Mattie, Paul and Stephanie, four wonderful workshop participants.
 By the end of the trip, we became a little family!
-In fact, Christine, Jessie, Isabelle and I will most likely be making a trip to Boston later this year to visit Paul and Mattie!

 My favourite aspect of this trip was that although I was there as a staff member required to work, I was still able to participate in the workshops and improve my photodocumentary and storytelling skills, which was something I’ve been wanting to do for a very long time.
 Coming out of this trip, I feel that in addition to the amazing memories and experiences, I’ve also become a better photographer, and I owe a lot of that to Jeffrey and the rest of the team.
 We were all at different levels in terms of our expertise in photography, but regardless of where we were at, each of us had something to offer to the group.
 We learned so much just by talking to each other and discussing each other’s images.
 If you are thinking about learning photography, improving your photography skills, or even just travelling for a good cause, I highly recommend checking out the workshops offered by Photographers Without Borders.